ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/flash_scope.md

 ------------

 The flash scope is designed to transport success and error messages between stateless web applications.
-Flash messages only live for one request and will be deleted afterwards.
+Flash messages can either live for the current request or both the current and next request (then deleted afterwards).

 The flash scope is similar to a Session.
 Like a session the flash scope is implemented as client side cookie.
 But the flash scope is not signed.